abyss7/dist-clang/README.md

     out/Release.gn/dist-clang_<version>_amd64.deb
     out/Release.gn/rpmbuild/RPMS/x86_64/dist-clang-<version>-1.x86_64.rpm

-Don't use the `clang` and `clangd` from the `out/Release.gn` folder since they are hardcoded to use libraries from `/usr/lib/dist-clang` folder.
+Don't use locally the `clang` and `clangd` from the `out/Release.gn` folder since they are hardcoded to use libraries from `/usr/lib/dist-clang` folder.

-## For Mac OS X deployment
+## Mac OS X package

     ninja -C out/Release.gn pkg_package

 The resulting package is `out/Release.gn/dist-clang-<version>.pkg`

-Both on Mac OS X and Linux the packages install files in the following folders:
-  - /etc
-  - /usr/bin/dist-clang/
-  - /usr/lib/dist-clang/
-  - /usr/lib/python2.7/dist_clang/

 # How to configure the emitter